 Angela Montemarano is currently VP & Chief Human Resources Officer for Family & Children's Association.
 Mrs. Montemarano comes to FCA with more than 25 years experience in the human resources field, during which time she worked closely with Long Island-based universities and healthcare settings maintaining sound employee relations, creating effective strategies to recruit top talent and cultivating exceptional company culture.

-Angela received a M.S. from New York Institute for Technology in Instructional Technology.
+Angela received a Bachelor's Degree in Psychology from Adelphi University and a Master's of Science degree from New York Institute for Technology in Instructional Technology.

 Paige O'Brien started her fundraising career over a decade ago and currently is the Vice President of Strategic Advancement and Chief Development Officer for Family and Children's Association.